YassineCherkaoui/YassineCherkaoui/README.md

-### Hi, I'm YASSINE CHERKAOUI

-#### I'm Yassine Cherkaoui, I can describe myself as a tech nerd.
+### Hi, I'm YASSINE CHERKAOUI I can describe myself as a tech nerd.

-Currently working as a full stack JS in V12Software .
+#### Currently working as a full stack JS in V12Software .

-What I'm bringing with me
+What I'm bringing with me <br>
 ➤ 2 years of professional experience as a full stack web developer ➤ 1 years of professional experience as a full stack JS (NodeJS/VueJS/React) ➤ 1 years of working remotely worldwide (Freelance)